shelb-doc/shelb-doc/README.md

 ## I'm a Wife, Developer, and Artist!!

-- 🌱 I’m currently learning Python and UI design
+- 🌱 I’m currently learning Cypress testing and Frontend Development
-- 🥅 2023 Goals: learn Spanish and develop
+- 🥅 2024 Goals: learn Spanish and to code more
 - ⚡ Fun fact: I love to draw and Volunteer at Anime and Fantasy Conventions

 ### Connect with me: